thelimelines/Bayesian_Neural_Networks_in_Nuclear_Data/README.md

 ## Installation

-To run the scripts in this repository, clone it to your local machine: git clone [URL to this repository]
+To run the scripts in this repository, clone it to your local machine: git clone https://github.com/thelimelines/Masters_project

 Ensure you have the necessary dependencies installed, including Python and relevant libraries such as TensorFlow, Pandas, etc.

 ## Usage

-Each script in the repository is standalone.
+So far, each script in the repository is standalone.
 Run `DataProcessing.py` to convert the AME2020 data from text to CSV format.
 The `Simple_NN.py` and `BayesianNN_V2_simple.py` scripts can be run to train the respective neural networks.

 ## Contributing